eurekadevelopment/.github/profile/README.md

 # ⚡ About Us

-We are developers for Exynos7885 devices released on 2019 which are:
+We are developers for Exynos7885 based devices released in 2019, namely:

 - Galaxy A10 (SM-A105)
 - Galaxy A20 (SM-A205)